Rohde-Schwarz/pytest-fluent/docs/usage/stage_settings.md

 }
 ```

-The following values are supported
+The following values are supported:

 | Key name  | action                                                                                 | type             |
 | --------- | -------------------------------------------------------------------------------------- | ---------------- |